bill2009/lcc1802/README.md

 # lcc1802
-An ANSI C Compiler for the RCA 1802 family of processors Installation on linux - command line examples use pi as the userid - tested on raspbian -switch to the root directory:
+An ANSI C Compiler for the RCA 1802 family of processors<br />
+Installation on linux - command line examples use pi as the userid - tested on raspbian<br />
+-switch to the root directory:
     cd /
 -make a directory for lcc1802: